 Tablet Form Factor

-by Matt CholickI've collected several Android devices over the past 1.5 years and decided I'd share some of my thoughts.
+by Matt CholickI've collected several Android devices over the past couple years and decided I'd share some of my thoughts.
 Normally, I would leave this to Ars Technica and other, similar sites.
-The reason I decided to put something up here is that I feel the internet is collectively wrong about 7" tablets; the form factor is useless.
+The reason I decided to put something up here is to contrast all the praise for the 7" form factor is useful; it's not good for me.

 I think it's critical to preface a review with the reviewer's perspective.
 Here's mine

 - I'm a software developer.
-I can't do any significant fraction of my work from a tablet.
+I can't do much of my work from a tablet.
 I can read a little email, but that's it.
 This means that I always have a laptop and any tablet is relegated to a pure consumption devices.
 A tablet is only useful to me if it's going to outperform my laptop in some way at consuming content.

 - I rarely travel.
 Any device I purchase is mostly going to be used around the house.

-Given my perspective, I really only have three use cases for a tablet: watching movies, reading things that don't work on a Kindle, and reading my RSS feeds.
+Given my perspective, I really only have a few use cases for a tablet: watching movies, reading things that don't work on a Kindle, and reading my RSS feeds.

-I'll address watching movies first.
 When I last moved, I got rid of my TV.
-It was a crappy old CRT model and not worth hauling across the country.
-It saw almost no use anyway, so I didn't feel bad letting it go.
-I do watch hours of Netflix a week though (and sometimes Prime streaming or Hulu), so I still need some way to view that content.
-A desktop machine doesn't work out that well for this, mostly due to room arrangement and seating.
-There are better ways to watch a movie than sitting at a desk.
-My preferred method is to sit in bed with the machine on my chest.
+It was an old CRT model and not worth hauling across the country.
+It saw little use anyway, so I didn't feel bad letting it go.
+I do watch hours of Netflix a week (and sometimes Prime streaming or Hulu), so I still need some way to view that content.
+A desktop machine doesn't work out that well for this - mostly due to room arrangement and seating.
+I'll sit in bed with the machine on my chest watching things now.
 My development laptop is too big for that though.
 I have a Transformer tablet which turned out to be the perfect size.
 The stiff hinge also lets me adjust the angle of viewing.
 The Nexus 7, though, is just too small.
-I hoped it might replace my Transformer, but its small screen size isn't viable for TV.
+I hoped it might replace my Transformer, but its small screen size isn't usable for TV.

 The final use case I have for a tablet is consuming my feeds.
 A laptop is actually pretty good at this, but something lighter and a little more suited to reading can be an improvement.
 The Nexus 7 fails at this taks, too, due to its smaller size.
 Two screen shots of the Google Reader app follow: